traderjoe-xyz/joe-docs/docs/concepts/2-fees.md

           0 , & t_d <= t
         \end{cases}
 $$
-If we passed the `filterPeriod` ($t_f$), the **volatility reference** will only be a fraction of the previous **volatility accumulated**, calculated using the `reductionFactor` ($R$).
-If the `decayPeriod` ($t_d$) is over, the volatility resets and the **volatility reference** is zero.

-This means that high frequency trades will stack up the volatility, while slowing the rate of the trades will slowly reduce the volatility, or even reset it after a long moment without any trade.
+This means that high frequency trades will stack up volatility, while low frequency trades will slowly reduce the volatility, or even reset it after a long moment has passed without any trade.

 Now that the **volatility reference** is calculated, it is time to calculate the volatility introduced by the trade.
-To help on the calculation, the `indexRef`variable is introduced.
-This variable is used to evaluate the amplitude of the swap by looking at the shift of the active ID of the bin.
-It can be considered as the active ID of the pair at the begining of the swap *with a nuance*, as frequent trades (frequency below the filter period) won't affect it and it will be the value of the previous swap.
-The formula for the calculation is:
+Another varriable, the **index reference** ($i_r$), is introduced.
+In most cases, $i_r$ will simply be the ID of the active bin before the swap is made.
+But in times of high frequency transactions, $i_r$ will keep its old value instead.
+This is to prevent people from manipulating fees by making small lots of small transactions that increase and decrease price.

 $$
 i_r = \begin{cases}
         i_r, & t < t_f \\